muhyousri/demo_boto3_load/README.md

 Educational Demo to use Boto3 and reporting data to spreadsheets :

-The scripts Create 50 AWS Security group across 3 regions[flag -c] and load them in an excel sheet[flag -l]
+The scripts Creates 50 AWS Security groups across 3 regions and load them in an excel sheet